Craig Moore: Brisbane Roar

 It was rumoured on 25 July 2007 that Moore had signed with Queensland Roar (now Brisbane Roar), to become the Roar's Marquee signing for the 2007–08 Hyundai A-League Season and the 2008–2009 season.
 This was confirmed with an announcement by Queensland and Moore on 25 July 2007 with Moore signing to be Queensland's marquee player for two years.
+Upon joining the club, he was given a captain ahead of the new season.

-Moore's career with the Roar did not start well.
-He was sent off in the 69th minute in the first game of the season against Adelaide United for a second yellow card.
-Although Queensland were trailing 2–1 at the time, they came back to level the score at 2–2 and hold on for a draw.
-He scored his first goal for the Roar in their 2008–09 season round four clash with Perth Glory.
-Queensland went on to win 3–0.
+Moore's career with the Queensland Roar did not start well when he was sent off in the 69th minute in the first game of the season against Adelaide United for a second yellow card.
+Although Queensland Roar were trailing 2–1 at the time, they came back to level the score at 2–2 and hold on for a draw.
+After serving a one match suspension, Moore made his return to the starting line–up for the club, in a 1–0 lost against Central Coast Mariners on 6 September 2007.
+He helped Queensland Roar finished fourth place in the league to qualify for the Final series.
+However, the club lost in the Preliminary Final, in a 3–2 defeat against Newcastle Jets after extra time.
+At the end of the 2007–08 season, Moore went on to make twenty–one appearances in all competitions.
+For his performance, he was awarded the Gary Wilkins Medal (Player of the Year).

-In December 2008, Craig was fined for lodging bets totalling $600 on two matches involving A-League teams with betting exchange Betfair.
-These matches did not include his own side, and because of this, it was deemed a fine was a satisfactory punishment, with the Roar labelling it as an 'honest mistake'.